-This seminar teaches you how to promote transformation in the traumatized, stressed, addicted, anxious, and depressed brain in positive ways.
-By initiating change using top-down, bottom-up, and horizontal methods, you add new dimensions to each therapy session.
-This seminar gives you tools through concepts and experiences to help you build your own techniques for creative individualizing!
+This seminar teaches you how to promote healthy transformation and recovery in the brains of those experiencing trauma, stress, addiction, anxiety, and depression.
+By initiating this healthy brain change using top-down, bottom-up, and horizontal methods, you add new capacity for progress to each therapy session.
+This seminar gives you conceptual and experiential tools you can use to help build your own techniques and foster client growth and independence!

 Objectives for Neuroscience Therapy Techniques:

 a).
 Communicate key nervous system structures, functions and pathways.

 b).
 Explore brain alterations that occur from anxiety, trauma and stress, substance abuse, and depression.